Why People Are Wrong About Wal-Mart

 - Revenue rose by 2.1%

-- Walmart U.S. comp sales increased 1.8% with traffic growth of 1.3%
+- Wal-Mart U.S. comp sales increased 1.8% with traffic growth of 1.3%

 - E-commerce net sales and Gross Merchandise Value grew 60% and 67%, respectively